All Episodes

 Who?

-Well, in addition to Brennan Comey and Clapper, which we just discussed, there are other people who were involved at the CIA, the FBI, uh, the Office of uh uh national intelligence, and you know, some of these people um were coerced into doing it.
+Well, in addition to Brennan, Comey, and Clapper, which we just discussed, there are other people who were involved at the CIA, the FBI, the Office of National Intelligence.

 They would probably, as witnesses, ask for immunity.

-And for example, we've already seen some of their emails who warned uh Brennan in particular, you're using bogus information, the dossier, don't do it.
+And for example, we've already seen some of their emails who warned Brennan in particular, you're using bogus information, the dossier, don't do it.

-Those people, and I think there are probably at least a handful, if not a dozen, will happily step forward before a grand jury and implicate not just Comey, but uh Brennan rather, but Comey and Clapper as well.
+Those people, and I think there are probably at least a handful, if not a dozen, will happily step forward before a grand jury and implicate not just Comey, but Brennan rather, but Comey and Clapper as well.

-But you know, the list is a long one.
+But, you know, the list is a long one.

 I identify in my column today, you know, the Hillary Clinton campaign, not just Hillary yourself, but those who were in on it.